 TITLE: Enter title of the person responsible for executing the grant and communicating with SFAC.

-SF CORPORATE ADDRESS:ADDRESS 1: Enter the physical corporate address of the organization applying for the grant.
+SF CORPORATE ADDRESS: Enter the physical corporate address of the organization applying for the grant.
 The organization must have a corporate address in San Francisco to be eligible for funding.
-You will be required to attach proof of San Francisco corporate address with the applying organization's name on an official document.